 This not uncommon outcome is why Longstreet Clinic’s expert physicians offer a mix of experience and innovative technology to produce optimal colorectal surgery outcomes.

-Longstreet Clinic is home to the only board-certified, fellowship-trained colorectal surgeon in the area.
+In fact, Longstreet Clinic is home to one of the only board-certified, fellowship-trained colorectal surgeons in north Georgia.
 Learn more about Dr. Fernando Aycinena, M.D., FACS, FASCRS.

-With the superior results, surgeons project that the use of robots in colorectal surgery will only increase.
+Thanks to superior results, physicians project that the use of robots in colorectal surgery will only increase.
 Indeed, since being introduced in 2000, it has continually increased year after year.
 For example, in 2014, 17 percent of rectal cancer surgeries were performed robotically compared to only 10 percent using the laparoscopic method.
 And the use of da Vinci Surgical system has also begun to be utilized for colon surgery.

-The ACS recommends that even healthy people at normal risk for colon cancer should undergo a colonoscopy at age 50 and every 10 years thereafter, for the purpose of removing colonic polyps before they become cancerous.
-For African-Americans, the age recommended for your first colonoscopy is 45.
+The ACS recommends that even healthy people at normal risk for colon cancer should undergo a colonoscopy at age 45 and every 10 years thereafter, for the purpose of removing colonic polyps before they become cancerous.